Belief-State Query Policies for User-Aligned POMDPs: Broader Impacts

-The primary positive impact of BSQ preferences is their accessibility to non-experts, allowing them to input their preferences directly into a solver that optimizes the completion of tasks while aligning with the user's intentions.
-This framework increases the usability of artificial intelligence to a more diverse user base.
-Moreover, BSQ preferences enable encoding safety constraints with enforceable guarantees over the belief state.
-Thus, this paper represents an important step in making AI more usable for non-experts, particularly in encoding preferences and addressing safety concerns in real-world applications."
+The primary positive impact of parameterized BSQ policies is their accessibility to non-experts, allowing them to input their requirements directly into a solver that optimizes the completion of tasks while aligning with the user.
+Moreover, parameterized BSQ policies enable encoding safety constraints with enforceable guarantees over the belief state.
+Thus, this paper represents an important step in making AI more usable for non-experts, particularly in encoding constraints and preferences, while addressing safety concerns in real-world applications."

-A potential negative impact of making AI more accessible through BSQ preferences is that it could also be exploited by bad actors who might encode harmful preferences.
+A potential negative impact of making AI more accessible through parameterized BSQ policies is that it could also be exploited by bad actors who might encode harmful preferences.
 To mitigate this risk, one approach is to design goals such that negative outcomes inherently prevent goal completion, thereby teaching the agent to avoid these outcomes.
-Additionally, future work can explore methods for prioritizing certain preferences to ensure that the AI does not align with harmful intentions.
+Additionally, future work can explore methods for prioritizing certain constraints to ensure that the AI does not align with harmful intentions.